Christ14n97/cheMLearning/README.md

-**cheMLearning** library provides of high-level, user-friendly tools to perform rutinal chemometrics analysis in untargeted metabolomics.
+**cheMLearning** library provides of high-level, user-friendly tools to perform common chemometrics analysis in untargeted metabolomics.
 Modelling is done using scikit-learn framework, for machine learning; while visualizations are mainly done with Plotly.

 Main modules are: